Course Outline

 1. Module 1 – The Basics of IA Architecture

-• The role of an IA architect in public sector environments
+• The Role of an IA Architect for government

 2. Module 2 – Advanced Security Architecture Concepts